Review by Ian Keogh

 Over the course of the series we visit some weird and wonderful places, take in some jaw-dropping plot twists, and the conclusion is stunning.
 Try as you might, if you play fair, the writers will pull one over on you regarding who’s pulling a lot of strings, and what they create from that is the foundations of a universe able to survive DC’s constant re-boots.

-If you’d prefer, the story is still available in four thirteen chapter paperback volumes, and in 2016 DC plan to re-issue the complete series over two bulkier paperbacks.
+If you’d prefer, the story is still available in four thirteen chapter paperback volumes, and in 2016 re-issued the complete series over two bulkier paperbacks.